JohnCiubuc/StreamLinkerino/README.md

 ~~2.
 Detect if chatterino is installed, and if not, prompt user~~

-3. On switching streams, setup two mpv clients -- one playing current stream and the other loading new stream.
-When new stream finishes loading, swap to the new client
+~~3.
+On switching streams, setup two mpv clients -- one playing current stream and the other loading new stream.
+When new stream finishes loading, swap to the new client~~

 4. Currently can only change stream based on chatterino.
 Add option to change stream ignoring chatterino (or if chatterino isn't patched)